lrjoshi/RevcomR/README.md

 ## Note

 Be careful about reverse and reverse complement.
-To get the reverse complement you will have to get the complement of your sequence and then you can use the output of the >mycomplement function to get the reverse complement using >reverse function.
+To get the reverse complement you will have to get the complement of your sequence and then you can use the output of the ">mycomplement" function to get the reverse complement using ">reverse" function.

 ## Examples